 How Long: 3 hours to a day

 During busy times, tours sell out fast.
 If you arrive mid-morning without reservations, you may be disappointed to find that all the tours are sold out until late afternoon or even the next day.
-You can avoid this by reserving your tour online or by calling for reservations at 800-444-4445 or 916-414-8400 ext.
-410. Hearst Castle tour reservations are available up to 120 days in advance.
+You can avoid this by reserving your tour online.
+Hearst Castle tour reservations are available up to 120 days in advance.

 04 of 11